 Many household chemicals, such as cleaning products, paints, and pesticides, can pollute water if they are not disposed of properly.
 Pouring these chemicals down the drain or flushing them down the toilet can contaminate wastewater treatment systems and ultimately pollute rivers and lakes.

 To dispose of chemicals safely, check the product label for specific disposal instructions.
-Many communities have hazardous waste collection programs that accept household chemicals for proper disposal.
+Because of that, many communities have hazardous waste collection programs that accept household chemicals for proper disposal.
 You can also contact your local waste management agency for guidance on how to dispose of specific items.
 Never pour chemicals down the drain or into storm drains, as this can directly pollute waterways.

 3. Conserve Water